One of my “nerdy” posts, written principally to explain to myself what I’ve done, why I’ve done it and how I achieved it.

 The BluRay sound output was OK but not that subtle and certainly I had problems with a) getting headphone output for late night listening to music concerts, and b) lip sync between the BluRay player and the TV, which could be very annoying and difficult to resolve in a time short enough to actually enjoy the music!!
 Coupled to that there was always the need to have the BluRay controller and the TV controller to watch TV.
 The first to control the audio, the second the HDMI sources.

 Every project requires a driver.
 What happened was that we were thinking about knocking a couple of rooms together the effect of which would be to disturb where the HiFi was.
 “Why don’t you move it into the room with the TV?” – it was suggested.
 So … anticipating needing to buy an AV Receiver and lots of other stuff like a Soundbar, I went off to Richer Sounds (Cardiff) where Andie amazed me by advising I didn’t need to spend anything.
-My existing Marantz amp (PM 6005), as it had an Optical connection, could take the sound input from the TV which, as it had 4 HDMI ports, could act as the hub instead of needing to buy an AV Receiver.
+My existing Marantz amp (PM 6005) had an Optical connection, so it could take the sound input from the TV which also had an Optical outpuut, as it had 4 HDMI ports, could act as the hub instead of needing to buy an AV Receiver.
 Amazing and what service too!

 So I set it up.
 The four HDMI ports on the TV taking a MacMini, the BluRay player (now with its speakers disconnected), the Cable TV and a 3rd generation Apple TV.
 The amp taking input from a CD player (Cambridge Azur 540C) and a Tuner (Denon TU-260) – we’ll leave connecting the deck for another day.
 The TV and the amp connected by an optical cable.
 I tested it using an existing pair of speakers.
 Brilliant sound and everything worked.
 All problems resolved and much easier to use as the Marantz remote control handles all the sound, the TV remote controls all the video sources with of course the Cable TV controller being used for channel selection, etc.